-This post contains affiliate links.
+This post may contain affiliate links which won’t change your price but will share some commission.
 NurtureShock by Bronson and Merryman has a chapter discussing how to jump-start language skills.
 We often console ourselves and each other with “Don’t worry, he will talk when he is ready.”
 It is true that children have their own time tables, but it is also true that studies have shown there are things you can do to help and hurt language development.
 “Sometimes a kid who seems to catch up wasn’t actually behind in the first place; their receptive vocabulary was proceeding apace, but they weren’t talking much because they were shy or didn’t quite have the motor control yet” (page 224).
 So yes, there are children who seem to be behind and then just explode.

 There are things that we can do as parents to help enhance language acquisition and things we can do to harm it.
 The following are taken from NurtureShock.